 How therapy helps

-Physical therapy, occupational therapy and speech therapy are essential therapies for people with Parkinson’s Disease.
+Physical therapy, occupational therapy and therapeutic exercise are essential for people with Parkinson’s Disease.
 While there is no cure for Parkinson’s Disease currently, a tremendous amount can be done to improve one’s function and maintain gains.
-In coordination with your physician, rehabilitation focuses on improving movement, safety, independence with activities, transfers, cognitive and speech / swallowing.
+In coordination with your physician, rehabilitation focuses on improving movement, safety, independence with activities, transfers, and cognitive function.
 Physical therapists focus on improving range of motion, strength, stamina, safety with transfers from low surfaces, posture and movement in patients with Parkinson’s.